Kansas vs. TCU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Kansas Performance Insights

-- The Jayhawks outscore opponents by 14.3 points per game (scoring 79.6 points per game to rank 72nd in college basketball while giving up 65.3 per outing to rank 54th in college basketball) and have a +186 scoring differential overall.
+- The Jayhawks outscore opponents by 14.3 points per game (scoring 79.6 points per game to rank 72nd in college basketball while allowing 65.3 per outing to rank 54th in college basketball) and have a +186 scoring differential overall.

-- Kansas prevails in the rebound battle by an average of 5.9 boards.
-It is grabbing 38.9 rebounds per game (85th in college basketball) compared to its opponents' 33 per outing.
+- Kansas ranks 85th in the country at 38.9 rebounds per game.
+That's 5.9 more than the 33 its opponents average.

-- Kansas knocks down 6.8 three-pointers per game (248th in college basketball), while its opponents have made 7.7 on average.

-- The Jayhawks' 101 points per 100 possessions on offense rank 58th in college basketball, and the 82.9 points they allow per 100 possessions rank 40th in college basketball.
+- The Jayhawks rank 58th in college basketball with 101 points scored per 100 possessions, and 40th in college basketball defensively with 82.9 points conceded per 100 possessions.

-- Kansas and its opponents have been relatively even in the turnover battle.
-The Jayhawks commit 11.9 per game (196th in college basketball) and force 11.4 (237th in college basketball action).
+- Kansas and its opponents have been mostly even in the turnover battle.
+The Jayhawks commit 11.9 per game (196th in college basketball) and force 11.4 (237th in college basketball play).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.